annacfs/chpl/docs/source/usage.rst

 Usage
 =====
+sdsmd,jfhjkafhjkdahfjkhfdasjhfkuhdfkhafddsfkljdfjkhjfdjkhdfsjukhdfsuhfjdshjkfdhjkfdhsjkfhsfkjhsfkjhfsjsfdhljfshjkfshjsfjhfskjhsfdkjhfskfskjhfsdkjhsfjkhfshfskufs

 .. _installation:

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use Lumache, first install it using pip:dskdjjfhjdfhjfdjdkfhjfkdhdfjkhfhsfdjhfdhdfgsfhgsdujfhfdhfdhsf

 .. code-block:: console